How to strive for progress over perfection

 When it comes time to meet up with friends at the restaurant for dinner, once you’re seated, you get so caught up in conversation, when your friends suggest sharing entrées, you agree on autopilot.

 Now, imagine the same scenario, but instead of expecting perfection, you’ve accepted that setbacks are normal and no one is perfect.
 While you wish things had gone differently, you treat yourself with self-compassion.
-You tell yourself that you’ll get back on track, no one is perfect— and that this one minor setback doesn’t undermine all your hard work.
+You tell yourself that you’ll get back on track, no one is perfect—and that this one minor setback doesn’t undermine all your hard work.

 In fact, once you got home, you prepped your kitchen to make a healthy breakfast so that you were more likely to eat healthy in the morning, then you went to bed.

 The moral of this story is that no one is perfect, and the journey is not a straight line.
-When we accept our imperfections as part of what makes us human and treat ourselves the way we would a friend, we can keep moving towards our weight and wellness goals, no matter what setbacks we encounter.
+When we accept our imperfections as part of what makes us human and treat ourselves the way we would a friend, we can keep moving towards our weight health goals, no matter what setbacks we encounter.

 Embracing the ups and downs